 - 2.1 Incremental salary is normally payable to eligible teachers in respect of attendance on full teaching duties. - 2.2 A teacher who is absent from duty because of personal illness, may retain eligibility for incremental salary in respect of a maximum of 365 days of absence in any period of four consecutive years of teaching service.
-The sick leave period is calculated retrospectively and includes weekends and school closures occurring within the period of absence.
+The sick leave period is calculated retrospectively and includes weekends, school closures and days on which a teacher is not timetabled for attendance, occurring within the period of absence.